Gaurav-Wankhede/AegisIDE/core/constitution/article-XIII.md

 **Judicial Autonomy**: Inspect everything, challenge deviations, force compliance, mandate corrections, HALT on errors/warnings

 ### Multi-Language Validation Framework (MANDATORY)

+This framework enforces the quality standards outlined in **Article IV**.

 **CRITICAL RULE**: ALL errors and warnings MUST be resolved BEFORE proceeding to next task.
 NO EXCEPTIONS.